karatelabs/karate/README.md

 So you have the following type markers you can use instead of [`def`](#def) (or the rarely used [`text`](#text)):
 * `string` - convert JSON or any other data-type (except XML) to a string
-* `json` - convert XML, a map-like or list-like object, a string, or even a Java bean (POJO) into JSON
+* `json` - convert XML, a map-like or list-like object, a string, or even a Java bean into JSON
-* `xml` - convert JSON, a map-like object, a string, or even a Java bean (POJO) into XML
+* `xml` - convert JSON, a map-like object, a string, or even a Java bean into XML
 * `xmlstring` - specifically for converting the map-like Karate internal representation of XML into a string
 * `copy` - to clone a given payload variable reference (JSON, XML, Map or List), refer: [`copy`](#copy)